YinHK-gameDev/unity-learn/scripting cheestsheet/InputSystem/movement.md

 ```

+**Using Input Action Assets with reference to automatically generate a C# wrapper class**:
 ```cs
 // PlayerInputActions is the C# class that Unity auto-generated.
 // It encapsulates the data from the .inputactions asset we created
 // and automatically looks up all the maps and actions for us.